devinbost/pulsar_workshop/scenarios/message_enrichment/README.md

 Both the Pulsar producer and consumer client apps get the connection info to the target Pulsar cluster from a `client.conf` file as described in this [Apache Pulsar doc](https://pulsar.apache.org/docs/2.10.x/reference-configuration/#client).

-Please **NOTE** that for Astra Streaming (AS), this requires creating an AS tenant in advance and download the corresponding `client.conf` from the UI.
+Please **NOTE** that for Astra Streaming (AS), this requires creating an AS tenant in advance and downloading the corresponding `client.conf` from the UI.
 This is because AS is a managed service and as a client application, it is impossible to get the cluster admin token like in a self-managed Pulsar cluster.
 The AS token for a client application is always associated with a particular tenant.

 # 4. Deploy the Scenario